stevenleung2018/stevenleung2018.github.io/docs/Resume_of_Steven_leung.md

 ## [DATA SCIENCE PROJECTS](stevenleung2018.github.io)

+-   Public Service Data/AI Challenge (March 2025-ongoing): “Project
+    Advisor: Risk and Requirements Applications”
+    -   Performed proof-of-concept experiments in code (Python/LangChain) to show that Retrieval-Augmented Generation (RAG) workflow with Large-language Models (LLMs) can be used to assist in the risk assessment and requirements gathering process for public service projects.
 -   Capstone Project (May-Jun 2022): “Detection and Mitigation of Data Drift and Model Decay” for Goldspot Discoveries Corp.
     -   Engineered an adaptable Python framework that standardizes the